damienmaguire/DC-Motor-Controller/README.md

 # DC-Motor-Controller
 Simple IGBT based controller for DC motors used in Electric Vehicles.
-Based on the Paul Holmes Revolt system

 13/05/18 : Uploaded files for IGBT driver board.
 Still undergoing bench tests.
 Use at own risk.
 Don't use this to blow up yourself , your house, cat or car.